boredanalyst/python_basics/README.md

-# python_basics
+# Python Basics

-Python files and jupyter notebook detailing some basics of python.
+This is a repository of Python files and jupyter notebook detailing some basics of python.